-This document will walk you through how to get Audacity and the basics of recording your Narration with it.
-It contains screenshots taken on a Mac.
-For our purposes, the interface is generally the same on all platforms.
+Audacity is a free, open-source audio recording and editing application that runs on Mac, Windows, and Linux.
+This page will walk you through how to download and set up Audacity and the basics of recording your narration with it.
+The screenshots on this page were taken on a Mac, but the interface is generally the same on all platforms.

 Downloading and Installing Audacity

-- On the computer you will be recording on, navigate to the Audacity Homepage at audacityteam.org
+- On the computer you will be recording on, navigate to the Audacity homepage at audacityteam.org.

 Using Audacity to Record Narration